mate-academy/react_todo-app-add-and-delete/README.md

 Add a todo with the entered title on the form submit:

+- text field should be focused by default;
-- if the title is empty show the `Title can't be empty` notification at the bottom;
+- if the title is empty show the `Title should not be empty` notification at the bottom;
+- trim the title when checked or saved;
 - use your `userId` for the new todo;
 - send a POST request to the API (check the [API Documentation](https://mate-academy.github.io/fe-students-api/))
 - disable the input until receiving a response from the API;